 Creating a Hierarchical Grid Programmatically

-Here are the basic steps that you need to follow in order to create hierarchical Telerik RadGrid
+You should follow these basic steps in order to create hierarchical RadGrid

 programmatically in the code-behind (having a data source control for data content generation):